How to Get Bonded for a Cleaning Business?

 [Your business needs and deserves to be well protected.
 Call NFP Surety for top solutions to your cleaning business insurance and bonding needs.
 Apply in minutes, and get bonding insurance for cleaning company as soon as today!]

 What Does a House Cleaning Surety Bond Exclude?

 It’s important to note that a house cleaning surety bond does not cover any damage to the home you are cleaning.
 Although a surety bond does give a business more credibility, it does not protect the business owner from having to cover their own damages should an accident occur while a cleaning service is performed.
 The fundamental benefit of having a cleaning bond is to ensure your customers that they will be protected from theft while your company is cleaning their property.
 If you business is more commercial janitorial, and requires a janitorial bond, we can help as well.
 No matter how big or small your operation is.

-How to get Bonded and Insured for a Cleaning Business?
+How to become Bonded for a Cleaning Business?